Former FBI Director Mueller to lead Trump-Russia probe | Taiwan News

 "By having somebody like Bob Mueller head whatever investigation assures the American people that there's no undue influence, be it here, be it at the other end of Independence Avenue or within the Justice Department or FBI," said Burr, whose committee is conducting its own investigation.

-The White House counsel was notified after the special counsel order was signed and soon before it was publicly announced.
+The White House counsel was notified after the special counsel order was signed.
 A senior administration official described Trump's reaction to Mueller's appointment as "measured."
 The official said there was widespread agreement among staff that the appointment of Mueller provides Trump and his aides with the opportunity to "commit ourselves to doubling down on the agenda."

 The appointment seemed meant to quell mounting questions about the Justice Department's ability to independently oversee the investigation.

-Rosenstein, who at his confirmation hearing would not commit to a special counsel appointment and who inherited the probe following Sessions' recusal, seemed to acknowledge the public outcry by calling Mueller's selection "necessary in order for the American people to have full confidence in the outcome."
+Rosenstein, who at his confirmation hearing would not commit to a special counsel appointment, seemed to acknowledge the public outcry.
+He called Mueller's selection "necessary in order for the American people to have full confidence in the outcome."

 The public interest, he said, "requires me to place this investigation into the authority of a person who exercises a degree of independence from the normal chain of command."